tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "But today, in a world full of easily obtained telephone numbers, an unlisted phone number is more valuable to the unlisted and to the phone company. **Privacy is a commodity to be priced and sold**."

+* "In a world where everything is connected to everything, where connection and information and knowledge are dirt cheap, then disconnection and anti-information and anti-knowledge become expensive."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>